|« PreviousNext »|

 caching partial objects.

-The maximum size of a response body that CloudFront will return to the end user is 20 GB.
+The maximum size of a response body that CloudFront will return to the viewer is 20 GB.
 This includes

 chunked transfer responses that don't specify the